 The response of Southern California's coastal systems to ongoing climate change is highly uncertain.
 Because these systems comprise a network of economically and ecologically linked resources, a unified effort is needed at a regional level to properly restore and manage these systems into the future.
-To inform such an effort, additional insights into sea level rise (SLR) vulnerability are needed at scales that are meaningful to both site managers and regional regulators.
+To inform such an effort, additional insights into sea level rise (SLR) impacts are needed at scales that are meaningful to both site managers and regional regulators.

-This project aims to improve our understanding of regional SLR vulnerability by assessing site-specific SLR response.
-We quantify SLR response as the change in wetland habitat composition arising from changes to elevation and inundation.
-For the purpose of this effort, "vulnerability" is used to describe the amount of divergence a system is expected to undergo from its current state.
+This project aims to improve our understanding of regional SLR impacts by assessing site-specific habitat change in response to SLR.
+For the purpose of this effort, we developed a habitat change index (HCI) that is used to describe the amount of divergence a system is expected to undergo from its current habitat composition.
 Several regionally important drivers were used in order to predict how the elevation and inundation within each system may change in the future.
-Drivers include sea level rise, vertical land motion, marsh accretion and estuarine mouth dynamics (Figure ES1).
+Drivers include sea level rise, marsh accretion and estuarine mouth dynamics (Figure ES1).
 Our model allows us to predict future changes in elevation and inundation, and the resultant impacts to habitat composition.
-The summation of site-specific habitat change provides a high-resolution, synoptic understanding of regional vulnerability.
+The summation of site-specific habitat change provides a high-resolution, synoptic understanding of regional SLR impacts.

 Figure ES1.
-The conceptual model for the vulnerability assessment showing the drivers and responses that are important in determining SLR response in the Southern California Region.
+The conceptual model for the habitat change assessment showing the drivers and responses that are important in determining SLR response in the Southern California Region.